Lockhart Shire

 Lockhart Shire is a local government area in the Riverina region of New South Wales, Australia.
 The Shire was created in 1906 and is an agricultural and pastoral area.

 The main towns and villages in the Shire include Lockhart (950 people), The Rock (860), Yerong Creek (145), Pleasant Hills (130) and Milbrulong (35).
 It has 1302 rural residents.

-The mayor of Lockhart Shire is yet to be determined following the 2012 local government election.
+Galore Hill Scenic Reserve is located approximately 12 km north of Lockhart.